samrocketman/home-assistant-decrypt-backup/go-hassio-tar/README.md

-# EXPERIMENTAL hassio-tar - A Go-based version
+# hassio-tar - A Go-based version

-> This version has been known to fail.
-For reliability you should only use the
-> shell script `hassio-tar.sh`.
+- :white_check_mark: Small distroless docker image (<2MB)
+- :white_check_mark: More secure than the shell script.
+This version uses in-memory decryption stream and non-root execution.
+- :white_check_mark: Better integrity - There's a small decryption check verifying the decrypted size matches the expected size [reported by SecureTar][securetar] format.

 It's a little more minimal than the shell script.
 It purely handles streams via stdin and stdout.
 The recommended deployment is via the distroless docker